 The scallop shell is a symbol of the Camino, the origins of which date back centuries and are still up for debate.
 It is considered a visual metaphor that represents different routes converging at one place: UNESCO-designated Santiago de Compostela where the remains of Saint James were discovered in the 9th century (hence the English name, the Way of St. James.)
 You’ll see shells in various forms along all the Camino de Santiago routes.

-My Choice: the Short Portuguese Route from Oporto
+Rebecca’s Choice: the Short Portuguese Coastal Way from Porto

-When I decided to walk El Camino, finding my way wasn’t too difficult.
-All the routes seemed incredible, but I chose the shorter, and less popular Portuguese Route, from Oporto.
+When I decided to walk El Camino, choosing my route wasn’t too difficult.
+All the routes seemed incredible, but I chose the shorter, and less popular Portuguese Coastal Way, from Porto.
 I wasn’t physically fit for longer routes at the time, and I couldn’t get too many days off work.
 But these are not the only reasons for my choice.
 Portugal and Spain are my two favourite countries and walking through both of them sounded like a great idea.
 And it was.
-The mesmerising landscapes conquered my heart, and I keep dreaming about going back.
+The mesmerizing landscapes conquered my heart, and I keep dreaming about going back.

 Last but not least, thanks to the incredible sights and natural beauty surrounding the route, the Portuguese Way is a great choice for photography enthusiasts.
 So, if you choose this route, make sure you pack your camera.